A Black woman on the Supreme Court: Clinton wanted to nominate Barbara Jordan in 1993

 It was in Austin that she met a county commissioner named Ann Richards.
 The two became close friends, and Jordan chaired Richards’s successful campaign for governor in 1990.

-It is hard to know how serious Clinton was about the proposal to name Jordan to the Supreme Court.
+It is unclear how serious Clinton was about the proposal to name Jordan to the Supreme Court.
 (Representatives for Clinton did not respond to multiple requests for an interview.)
 Clinton’s selection process was infamously chaotic and included a long list of unconventional candidates, such as Secretary of the Interior Bruce Babbitt, New York Gov. Mario Cuomo and his wife, Hillary Clinton.

 As for Jordan’s response — “Think who I’d have to sit next to!” — it’s hard to know exactly what to make of it.
 She could have been referring to any or several or all of the other justices, though the seating of Clarence Thomas two years earlier amid sexual harassment allegations was fresh in the public memory.
 According to the Supreme Court’s zigzagging, seniority-based seating chart, her immediate neighbor on the bench would have been David Souter.